-Remember how I told you I was going to introduce ‘him’ to all of you once my knee was better and I could start standing to knead some really amazing sourdough breads?
+Remember how I told you I was going to introduce ‘him’ to all of you once my knee was better, and I could start standing to knead some really amazing sourdough breads?

-Well, that day never came, because I was a bad mama.
-Once my knee healed and I was out and about on two legs, no cane, I kind of forgot about him in the back of the refrigerator.
+Well, that day never came because I was a bad mama.
+Once my knee healed, and I was out and about on two legs, I kind of forgot about him in the back of the refrigerator.
 When I remembered, it was probably three months since his last feeding.
-I tried to revive him, but there was mold, and the small amounts I took out, minus the mold, and fed, – eagerly awaiting his bubbles of life, had already been given last rites.
-It just wasn’t going to happen – it didn’t smell the way it wass supposed to, it was rank.
+I tried to revive him, but there was mold, and the small amounts I took out, minus the mold, and fed, – eagerly waiting for him to blow his first bauble of life, he had already been given last rites.
+It just wasn’t going to happen.
+He smelled rank.
 The smell was clearly sourdough starter rigor mortis.

 Of course I later found out that he could have been saved by taking a tablespoon of him from the very center (his *sniff* heart), and giving him mad defibrillation with flour, sugar and water.
 Just one tablespoon, and Herbie would still be here.